olmax99/serverlessbaseapi/README.md

 In case the environment is set up correctly and in sync with pyCharm, there should appear an AWS Lambda Logo next to the `def lambda_handler` function in LoadPermits.py

+The JSON file `s3put_test.json` can be used as event input for the lambda_handler.

 - 'Right-click' def lambda_handler      <-- verify that lambda symbol appears, verify Run > Edit Configurations

 HINT:   For local cloudformation template debugging: `$ sam validate --debug -t template.yaml`